sparkflows/sparkflows-docs/docs/tutorials/pipelines/pipeline-tutorials-overview.rst

 A pipeline in Fire Insight defines a sequence of workflows.
 Processing steps pass through the sequence, typically in a linear manner, where each workflow performs a specific operation or transformation.

-Fire Insights provides mechanism to to create, execute and schedule Pipelines.
+Sparkflows provides mechanism to to create, execute and schedule Pipelines.
 Thus helping in automating executions.

 It enhances the implementation experience of Data Engineering, Data Science, CI/CD and various Machine Learning Use Cases.